thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 $ git init
 ```

-You can verify git was intialized by checking if a `.git` folder was created with `ls -a`.
+You can verify git was initialized by checking if a `.git` folder was created with `ls -a`.

 #### `git status`